School Governance Committees (known as Academy Committees)

 Trust Board Committees

-The trustees may establish committees to carry out some of its governance functions which may include making decisions, although any decisions made will be deemed decisions of the trust board.
+The Trustees may establish committees to carry out some of its governance functions which may include making decisions, although any decisions made will be deemed decisions of the Trust Board.
 The membership and responsibilities of board committees are set out in the committee’s terms of reference.
-It is usual for the trust board to appoint board committee chairs and committee members according to their skills.
-The Academies Financial Handbook makes it clear that the board of trustees ‘should have a finance committee to which the board delegates financial scrutiny and oversight’.
+It is usual for the Trust Board to appoint board committee Chairs and committee members according to their skills.
+The Academies Handbook makes it clear that the board of Trustees ‘should have a finance committee to which the board delegates financial scrutiny and oversight’.

-The CEO has the delegated responsibility for the operation of the trust including the performance of the trust’s academies and so the CEO performance manages the academy headteacher/heads of school.
-The CEO is the accounting officer so has overall responsibility for the operation of the academy trust’s financial responsibilities and must ensure that the organisation is run with financial effectiveness and stability; avoiding waste and securing value for money.
-The CEO leads the executive management team of the academy trust.
-The CEO will delegate executive management functions to the executive management team and is accountable to the trust board for the performance of the executive management team.
+The CEO has the delegated responsibility for the operation of the Trust including the performance of the Trust’s academies and so the CEO performance manages the academy Principals/heads of school.
+The CEO is the Accounting Officer so has overall responsibility for the operation of the academy Trust’s financial responsibilities and must ensure that the organisation is run with financial effectiveness and stability; avoiding waste and securing value for money.
+The CEO leads the executive management team of the Academy Trust.
+The CEO will delegate executive management functions to the executive management team and is accountable to the Trust Board for the performance of the executive management team.

-The Trust’s Governance & Compliance Manager, has responsibility for the line management of Clerks.
-They set the termly Local Governing Board agendas in consultation with the clerks, Chair of the LGB and Chair of the Trust Board.
-Issues surrounding governance and compliance should be referred to the manager.
+The Trust’s Director of Governance & Compliance, has responsibility for the line management of Clerks.
+They set the termly Academy Committee agendas in consultation with the clerks, Chair of the AC and Chair of the Trust Board.
+Issues surrounding governance and compliance should be referred to the Director.